China–European Union relations: History

-On the 16th of October 2018, the European Union Naval Force and the Chinese People's Liberation Army Navy held for the first time ever a joint military exercise.
+On 16 October 2018, the European Union Naval Force and the Chinese People's Liberation Army Navy held for the first time ever a joint military exercise.
 The exercise took place at a Chinese military base in Djibouti and was completed successfully.
 Rear Admiral Alfonso Perez De Nanclares said that preparations for future exercises with the Chinese Navy are currently taking place.

 China sent medical aid and supplies to EU countries affected by the COVID-19 pandemic.
 EU foreign policy chief Josep Borrell warned that there is "a geo-political component including a struggle for influence through spinning and the ‘politics of generosity’."
 Borrell also said that "China is aggressively pushing the message that, unlike the US, it is a responsible and reliable partner."
 During the 2020 China-EU summit, European Council President Charles Michel stated that "Europe is a player, not a playing field" regarding its relationship with China.
 In December 2020, the EU announced that the Comprehensive Agreement on Investment was concluded in principle.
 Some analysts said the Agreement may damage relations with the US.